ToshioCP/Gtk4-tutorial/src/sec25.src.md

 # GtkListView

 Gtk4 has added new list objects GtkListView, GtkGridView and GtkColumnView.
-The new feature is described in the sections "GListModel support" and "List-based widgets" at the top of [the third chapter of Gtk4 reference manual](https://developer.gnome.org/gtk4/stable/gtkobjects.html).
+The new feature is described in [Gtk API Reference, List Widget Overview](https://docs.gtk.org/gtk4/section-list-widget.html).

 Gtk4 has other means to implement lists.
 They are GtkListBox and GtkTreeView which are took over from Gtk3.